WinstonTNguyen/THD-Adv.Programming/readme.md

 Each exercises are done using seperate functions and tested with multiple testing cases.

 ## Instruction for code execution:
-The python code is executed directly on the Terminal.
-Simply open in an editor of choice (e.g. Visual Studio Code) and run the files.
+The python code is executed directly in the editor.
+Simply open in an editor of choice (e.g. Visual Studio Code) and run the files, and the result will be printed out via the Terminal.

+**Python version: Python 3.11.9**

 List of libraries used:
 - sys
 - os

 ## Progress tracking
+Presentation on Machine Learning topic:
+- Winston's Wine (03.05.24):

 Finished excercises:
 - string1.py (24.03.24)
 - string2.py (24.03.24)